cybergreen-net/www.cybergreen.net/what-we-do.md

 <img style="width:60px" src="{{site.media}}icon17.png"/>
 <a href="http://stats.cybergreen.net/" target="_blank">Statistics Platform v.2 beta</a>
 </h2>
-We have developed the CyberGreen Statistics platform v.2 this year, featuring metrics-based measurement and visualizations as well as the ability to compare across countries and autonomous systems.
+We have developed the CyberGreen Statistics platform v.2, which features metrics-based measurement and visualizations as well as the ability to compare across countries and autonomous systems.
 You can access the platform by clicking on the title above.

 <h2>
 <img style="width:60px" src="{{site.media}}icon11.png"/>